tale-toul/PopulateOCP/README.md

 * For OCP 3

+Get the following file from any master: /etc/origin/master/ca-bundle.crt

 To use the k8s ansible module family the python openshift client is required, this can be installed from EPEL repository (https://fedoraproject.org/wiki/EPEL).
-Additionally the server-extras and server-optinal repos must also be enabled:
+If using RHEL as ansible control host, additionally the server-extras and server-optinal repos must be enabled:

 ```
 # subscription-manager repos --enable rhel-7-server-optional-rpms --enable rhel-7-server-extras-rpms